I often get asked why customer testimonials are so important.

-Other situations that are great for sharing your customer testimonials are in sales presentations, on event materials, and in videos that can be used in various locations.
+Other situations that are great for sharing your customer testimonials are in sales presentations, event materials, and videos that can be used in various locations.

-But perhaps you’re still not sure how to go about getting customers testimonials?
+But perhaps you’re still not sure how to go about getting customer testimonials?

 So let’s move on.